lumin-org/framework/docs/guide/errors.md

 ## `AlreadyStarted`

-The framework has already started, you cannot create any new providers, create new lifecycles, add paths, or run `Start` again.
+The framework has already started, you cannot create any new providers, create new hooks, add paths, or run `Start` again.

+## `ProviderDuplicate`

+The provider that you attempted to create already exists with the same named you assigned it.

 ## `FatalInit`